Ewan-Roberts/Jarvis/README.md

 ## Running The Tests

 Tests have not been created for each function, however most complicated functionality is covered.
-You can run these tests at root with mocha
+You can run these tests at root with "npm test"

 ## BOOL/Spat Management

-In Jarvis *spats* are used that effectively take an input and pass the string to the back end to be interpreted.
-If these spats are to indicated an on or off state they are digested as shown out below:
+In Jarvis *spats* are used.
+Effectively they represent an input and pass the string to the back end to be interpreted.
+If these spats are to indicate an on or off state, they are digested as demonstrated below:

-for all BOOL STATEMENT's the below words can be used:
+BOOL statements are linked to the below words:

 'true'
 'go'